-Currently we’re looking at how to keep toxic body care products and cosmetics out of your home.
-Choosing real organic products is one way to accomplish this.
-In truth, USDA Organic body care products and cosmetics have some flaws, but first we’ll look at the issue behind certified organic products and the pros of said products.
+Choosing real organic products is one way to keep toxic body care products and cosmetics out of your home.
+In truth, USDA Organic body care products and cosmetics have some flaws.
+Still, let’s take a look at certified organic products and their pros.

 *NOTE: When I talk about body care and cosmetics I mean the following types of products – toothpaste, soaps, body washes, lip gloss, lotions, shampoo, hair coloring, nail polish, essential oils and all related products.
 Body care products, to me, means products you use on or in your body (such as conditioner or mouthwash).

 What are USDA Organic certified body care products?

 Right now any product maker or company can claim that their body care product is organic.
 The product doesn’t need to be certified by anyone and companies don’t have to prove to consumers, or anyone else that their product is actually organic.

 The one legal option we currently have as consumers that allows us to tell organic fakers from the real deal is the USDA Organic Seal.
 The FDA and the USDA do not regulate the term organic as it applies to cosmetics, body care products or personal care products as they do other agriculture items.
 If a body care product carries the actual USDA Organic Seal it means the product ingredients were regulated.
 If there’s no USDA seal, then you can’t be sure the product is organic without some investigating.

 The Organic Consumers Association (OCA) has been working to clean up the natural and organic personal care industry via their Coming Clean Campaign for a long while now, although there’s resistance from major organizations.
 The OCA points out…